back

 Note: It’s really hard to tell the difference for most people.

-how lossless audio is compressed
+how is lossless audio compressed?

 // Same example: p=3, coefficients a1=1.5, a2=-0.7, a3=0.2